Master Keyword List

 3) Column Group #3 (Keyword Values)

-After you have 30 published pages, update your two Search Engine HQ reports -- Keyword Ranking Report and Keyword Searches Report.
+After you have 30 published content pages, update your two Search Engine HQ reports -- Keyword Ranking Report and Keyword Searches Report.
 This will activate the SEHQ Brainstorm in Brainstormer, add new keywords to your MKL, and add three new columns to it...

 4) Column Group #4 (only in Blueprint It!)